Vizioz/Paletton-Picker/docs/documentation.md

 ##### Get CSS styles (without Models Builder)

-*IHtmlString GetCssStyles(this IPublishedContent content, string propertyAlias, bool addStyleTag = true, bool includePseudoElements = false, bool includePseudoClasses = false) _: IHtmlString_* {.declaration}
+_**IHtmlString GetCssStyles(this IPublishedContent content, string propertyAlias, bool addStyleTag = true, bool includePseudoElements = false, bool includePseudoClasses = false)** : IHtmlString_

 This method will return a CSS stylesheet as an Html string and is used on IPublishedContent objects.
 It is an extension method for the IPublishedContent class.
 It accepts the same optional parameters as the previous method.